How to protect your summer travel plans in 2025

 The Travel On app from Travelex Insurance Services is free to download when you buy a travel insurance policy from the company.
 It’s available for both iPhone and Android devices.

-A similar travel assistance app has also just been launched in Australia through Cover-More Travel Insurance.
-“It’s a travel assistance app designed specifically for Aussie holiday makers, and it brings a whole new level of care and protection for travelers,” says Todd Nelson, CEO of Cover-More in Australia.
+A similar travel assistance app has also been launched in Australia through Cover-More Travel Insurance.
+“It’s a travel assistance app designed specifically for Aussie holiday makers, and it brings a whole new level of care and protection for travelers,” says Todd Nelson, CSO of Cover-More in Australia.

 Remember the basics of travel

-After not traveling for more than two years due to the pandemic, most of us have probably forgotten the things that make the experience easier, from packing remedies for common ailments to bringing comfort items that help ease the impact of long-haul flights on our wellbeing.
+For many people, travel is an annual affair, making it easy to forget the essentials that make the experience smoother, from packing remedies for common ailments to bringing comfort items that ease the impact of long-haul flights on our well-being.

 Medications are one obvious consideration.
 You should plan to take more than you need in case you are delayed – or if you extend your trip.
 But if you do inadvertently run out of medication or need to treat a bad cough or gastric upset, don’t panic.
 Cover-More Europe CEO, Donna Dorairajoo, says that some travel insurance providers offer a telehealth service for rapidly assessing your condition and prescribing medication across borders.